-Report of the 8th inter-laboratory study on the detection of VTEC belonging to the main pathogenic serogroups in water samples - 2012
+Report of the 9th inter-laboratory study on the detection of VTEC belonging to the main pathogenic serogroups in seeds intended for sprout production - 2012

 1. INTRODUCTION

 The duties of the EU Reference Laboratory for E. coli (EU-RL VTEC) include the development of methods for the detection of VTEC in food and animal samples and the organization of proficiency tests (PT) on those methods for the designated National Reference Laboratories (NRLs) for E. coli in the EU and EFTA Member States, EU Candidate Countries, and certain third countries.